What Happens if You Test Positive for Group B Strep?

 First, take a deep breath and try not to stress.
 If you’ve tested positive for group B strep, you’re now armed with knowledge that can protect baby.

 When you go into labor, you’ll be put on an antibiotic drip (usually penicillin, unless you’re allergic) that flows down into your amniotic fluid, blood and birth canal to wipe out some of the bacteria that could be potentially harmful to baby.
 With the help of the antibiotic, baby should be just fine.
 GBS-positive women who don’t receive the antibiotic, though, are 20 times more likely to pass the bacteria on to their baby.

-Guidelines say you should begin receiving the antibiotics four hours prior to delivery, so make sure your hospital is aware of your condition and in possession of the vaccine before your due date.
-You should also make an effort to get to the hospital in plenty of time to be put on the drip, and don’t be shy to let the nurses know that you need your vaccine when you arrive.
+Guidelines say you should begin receiving the antibiotics four hours prior to delivery, so make sure your hospital is aware of your condition, and make an effort to get to the hospital in plenty of time to be put on the drip.

 Expert: American College of Obstetrics and Gynecologists.
 Your pregnancy and birth.
 4th ed.
 Washington, DC: ACOG; 2005.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.

 Navigate forward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.